Reviewing Ube Industries (UBEOY) & Its Peers

 |2.45

-As a group, “Holding & other investment offices” companies have a potential upside of 71.90%.
-Given Ube Industries’ peers higher possible upside, analysts clearly believe Ube Industries has less favorable growth aspects than its peers.
+As a group, “Holding & other investment offices” companies have a potential upside of 69.14%.
+Given Ube Industries’ rivals higher probable upside, analysts plainly believe Ube Industries has less favorable growth aspects than its rivals.

-Ube Industries has a beta of 0.72, indicating that its stock price is 28% less volatile than the S&P 500.
-Comparatively, Ube Industries’ peers have a beta of 0.10, indicating that their average stock price is 90% less volatile than the S&P 500.
+Ube Industries has a beta of 0.72, meaning that its share price is 28% less volatile than the S&P 500.
+Comparatively, Ube Industries’ rivals have a beta of 0.12, meaning that their average share price is 88% less volatile than the S&P 500.

 About Ube Industries (Get Rating)